TomSmeets/Inspect/README.md

 The communication protocol should support the following commands:

-The `info` command returns a list of connecte devices.
-Each device can identifie itself with an uniqe id and optionally a name.
+The `info` command returns a list of connected devices.
+Each device can identify itself with an unique id and optionally a name.
 Each device should also return the address of it's `DEBUG_DATA` table in memory.
 - `Info() -> [(id: int, name: str, addr: int)]`